shanipeleg/wordo/README.md

    ```

+3. Duplicate the .env.example file, remove the '.example' from the name, and add a valid link to a mysql URL

+4. Run 'npm run db_push' and then 'npm run db_gen' to get the database schema and the Prisma types

-3. Start the development server:
+5. Start the development server:

    ```shell
    npm run dev

    ```

-4. Open your browser and visit http://localhost:3000 to play Wordo locally.
+6. Open your browser and visit http://localhost:3000 to play Wordo locally.